schreon/word2vec4j/README.md

 This project is currently just a proof-of-concept.
 Currently there are still paths to local files and folders specific to my machine.
-The tests are crappy, Tt lacks documentation, and so on ...
+The tests are crappy.
+It lacks documentation.
 It is really raw.
 But it will be refined to a full-fledged library in the future.
 Stay tuned!